Rakibulislamsarkar/twitter-mcp/README.md

 }
 ```

-3. Restart Claude Desktop(Simply closing and opening the Claude desktop app wont work, you habe to go the files and then press the exit option)
+3. Restart Claude Desktop (Simply closing and reopening the Claude desktop app won’t work — you need to go to the files and click the exit option instead.)

 That's it!
 Claude can now interact with Twitter through two tools: